wezlemin/delta-docs/my-docs/docs/info/delta-websites.md

 * Disconnect from Wi-Fi and reconnect.
 * Use mobile (cellular) data.
 Make sure Wi-Fi is turned off.
 * Connect to someone else’s hotspot.
-* Try another browser (such as Brave, Firefox, Edge and Opera).
+* Try another browser (such as Brave, Firefox, Edge, and Opera).